Advertiser Disclosure

 Is Neo Financial Safe and Legit?

-Yes, Neo Financial is a legitimate financial technology company founded by some of the same people that established the SkipTheDishes food delivery platform.
+Yes, Neo Financial is a legitimate financial technology company founded by some of the same people who established the SkipTheDishes food delivery platform.

 It has over 650 employees and has raised more than $299 million.
 The company has partnerships with other Canadian banks, such as ATB Financial and Concentra.